getian107/SuSiEx/README.md

 - GWAS_SAMPLE_SIZE (required): Sample sizes of the GWAS, in the order corresponding to the GWAS summary statistics files, separated by comma.

-- LD_MATRIX (required): Full paths and the file names of the LD matrices computed from reference panels, in the order corresponding to the GWAS summary statistics files, separated by comma.
+- LD_MATRIX (required): Full paths and file names of the LD matrices computed from reference panels, in the order corresponding to the GWAS summary statistics files, separated by comma.

 - OUTPUT_DIR (required): Output directory.